MuhammedSuhaib/notes/operators.md

 Normally, + is used for addition: 5 + 3 → 8
-But it also works for strings: "Hello" + "World" → "HelloWorld" Python already knows how to handle numbers and strings, but what if you create a custom object, like a "Warrior" or a "ShoppingCart"?
+But it also works for strings: "Hello" + "World" → "HelloWorld" ** not only use to make power but also to combine two dictionaries in 1one Python already knows how to handle numbers and strings, but what if you create a custom object, like a "Warrior" or a "ShoppingCart"?

 **Why is Operator Overloading Useful?**